aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivottable/_index.md

 ```

-Gets the Row Header Caption of the PivotTable.
+Gets custom caption of the Row Header in this PivotTable.

 **Returns:**
 java.lang.String